DFE-Digital/get-into-teaching-app/app/views/content/teacher-training-advisers.md

 If you completed your degree overseas, you can check your qualifications by calling us on <a href="tel:08003892500">0800 389 2500</a>.

 $get-a-tta$

+### If you're a veteran

+If you're a veteran, you do not need to have or be studying for a degree to get support from an adviser.

+Call us on 0800 389 2500 to get an adviser.

+Our telephone service is available Monday to Friday between 8:30am and 5:30pm.

 ## Not a final year student or graduate?